sam-pop/nationalStroll/README.md

 #### Future development

-- Add search functionality to the map.
 - ~Add the user current location on the map.~
 - ~Add a list of all existing POIs.~
+- Add option to mark visited landmarks.
+- Add search functionality to the map.